-This 5-Ingredient Coffee Shake with Tahini is a perfectly sweet and nutty!
-Made with dates and fresh coffee, this perky blend is frothy like a milkshake and totally vegan.
-Start your day on a delicious note with this healthy, dairy-free smoothie!
+This 5-Ingredient Iced Coffee Shake is perfectly sweet and nutty!
+Made with dates and fresh coffee or espresso, this perky blend is frothy like a milkshake and totally dairy-free.
+Start your day on a delicious note with this healthy smoothie!

-Brewed coffee is the base of this smoothie, so we will start there with whatever method you prefer.
-Many of my friends enjoy a french press, but right now Dan and I are loving our Kalita Wave pourover.
+Brewed coffee is the base of this smoothie, but feel free to use whatever preparation method you prefer.
+Many of my friends enjoy a french press, but right now Dan and I are loving our Kalita Wave pour over.
 Here is a helpful video if you’re looking to learn more.
 I have also tested this recipe with espresso and it is just as delicious.
 I do recommend using a smaller amount of espresso (not a full cup) and instead adding a splash of water to maintain an even flavor and caffeine level.

 After brewing your coffee, you’ll want to plan some time for it to cool.
 I stick it in the freezer to speed up this process.